 Overall, though Singapore's roads may still be more dangerous for drivers than in other major countries, our research indicates that drunk driving is not a principal cause for road traffic deaths in Singapore.
 It also appears that, especially compared with countries around the world, Singapore has an increasingly good handle on its drunk driving problem.

-Our study utilized data collected and reported by the World Health Organization in 2015, as well as statistics published annually by the Singapore Traffic Police.
+Our study utilized data collected and reported by the World Health Organization, as well as statistics published annually by the Singapore Traffic Police.

 - Please bear in mind that all statistics reflected are based on WHO estimates that rely in part on the accuracy of data collected and reported by the individual countries themselves.
 Actual numbers might differ from these estimates significantly, particularly in less-developed countries.